-Well, what if I told you that there are some great options out there where you could sell at best rates and put some extra cash in your pocket?
+Well, what if I told you that there are some great options out there where you could sell textbooks at the best rates and put some extra cash in your pocket?

-Books take up space and they gather dust easily.
-If you’re looking to have a more spacious living area, selling your old textbooks can be a great way to declutter your space.
+Books take up space, and they gather dust easily.
+If you’re looking to have a more spacious living area, then sell your textbooks to declutter your home.

 Additionally, if you’ve ever had to move, you’ll likely know that books are no fun to deal with.
 Unless you’re a weightlifter, you’ve probably found books to be quite a workout come moving time.
 So why not sell them?

 It never hurts to have more cash in your budget.
 Ever.
 Selling your textbooks can be a great way to accomplish this.
 Not only will you be able to get the books into the hands of someone else who needs it, but you’ll also be able to give a little boost to your savings account.

 Sell textbooks for extra funds to pay off debt